TexasInstruments/edgeai-tidl-tools/docs/faq.md

 2. **Better Performance**: Pre-optimized models often execute faster on TIDL hardware.
 3. **Simplified Input/Output Processing**: Tools like RGB to YUV converters can simplify the integration with camera pipelines.

-The osrt-model-tools package provides utilities to perform these optimizations easily and effectively.
+The tidl-onnx-model-optimizer package provides utilities to perform these optimizations easily and effectively.

+### What is tidl-onnx-model-optimizer?

+OSRT Model Tools is a collection of functions for optimizing and modifying ONNX models to improve their compatibility and performance with TIDL (TI Deep Learning).
+It provides tools to help prepare models for efficient execution on TI devices.

+### What can I do with tidl-onnx-model-optimizer?

+The tidl-onnx-model-optimizer package provides several functions for model optimization:
+- **Model Optimization**: Optimize ONNX models for TIDL inference by performing various user selected optimizations

 ### What is osrt-model-tools?

-OSRT Model Tools is a collection of utilities for optimizing and modifying ONNX and TFLite models to improve their compatibility and performance with TIDL (TI Deep Learning).
-It provides tools to help prepare models for efficient execution on TI devices.

-### What can I do with osrt-model-tools?

-The osrt-model-tools package provides several utilities for model optimization:
+osrt-model-tools contains a set of utilities to do the following:

 #### ONNX Tools:
-- **Model Optimization**: Optimize ONNX models for TIDL inference by performing various user selected optimizations
-- **Model Input Optimization**: Optimize ONNX models input to add pre-processing as part of the model
+- **Model Input Pre-Processing**: Modify ONNX models input to add pre-processing as part of the model
 - **RGB to YUV Conversion**: Convert RGB-trained models to accept YUV (NV12) image format as input
 - **Batch Size Modification**: Update models to support specific batch dimensions
 - **Intermediate Outputs**: Add output layers to all nodes for debugging